HarperDB/documentation/docs/developers/applications/caching.md

 ...
 ```

-Notification events should always include an `id` to indicate the primary key of the updated record.
-The event should have a `value` for `put` and `message` event types.
+Notification events should always include an `id` property to indicate the primary key of the updated record.
+The event should have a `value` property for `put` and `message` event types.
 The `timestamp` is optional and can be used to indicate the exact timestamp of the change.
 The following event `type`s are supported:

-* `put` - This indicates that the record has been updated and provides the new value of the record
+* `put` - This indicates that the record has been updated and provides the new value of the record.
 * `invalidate` - Alternately, you can notify with an event type of `invalidate` to indicate that the data has changed, but without the overhead of actually sending the data (the `value` property is not needed), so the data only needs to be sent if and when the data is requested through the cache.
 An `invalidate` will evict the entry and update the timestamp to indicate that there is new data that should be requested (if needed).
 * `delete` - This indicates that the record has been deleted.
 * `message` - This indicates a message is being passed through the record.
 The record value has not changed, but this is used for [publish/subscribe messaging](../real-time.md).